SpongePowered/SpongeDocs/source/plugin/permissions.rst

 Inheritance
 ~~~~~~~~~~~

-If a user has the permission ``myPlugin.commands`` then they automatically have all sub permissions such as
+If a user has the permission ``myplugin.commands`` then they automatically have all sub permissions such as
-``myPlugin.commands.teleport`` unless the permissions are explicitly removed.
+``myplugin.commands.teleport`` unless the permissions are explicitly removed.

 .. note::

-    There is no such thing as a ``myPlugin.commands.*`` wildcard permission.
+    There is no such thing as a ``myplugin.commands.*`` wildcard permission.
-    Use ``myPlugin.commands`` for that.
+    Use ``myplugin.commands`` for that.

 Structure-Example
 ~~~~~~~~~~~~~~~~~